Texas Trial Lawyers

 What to Expect if You Are Sued or Sue Somebody Else

-These days, more and more people and businesses are facing civil lawsuits over real estate and business transactions.
+These days, more and more people and businesses are facing civil lawsuits over business transactions.
 What should you do if served with legal papers?
 What should you expect if you sue somebody?
 The answers may seem obvious but many people do not understand the process and failure to take the proper course of action can result in disaster.

 Generally, when a lawsuit is filed, a defendant is not required to take any action unless properly served with a citation.
 If you are sued and served with a citation (notice of the lawsuit), there are two things you should do immediately.